-According to the involvement of calculation and storage of data, nodes can be categorized into consensus node, observation node and lightweight node.
+According to the involvement of calculation and storage of data, nodes can be categorized into consensus node and observation node.
 Consensus node fully participates in consensus process, packing block as accountant and verifying block as verifier.
 Observation node doesn't join consensus process but synchronize data for verification and storage as a data service provider.
-Lightweight node only synchronizes block headers and few transactions and status data, providing verification for certain online transaction or data inquiry.